 Reasonable Prices

-Admission to our show is only $7.00.
+Admission to our show is only $10.00.
 Club members, exhibitors, and children under 12 are admitted free.
-Prices for food and drinks at our concession stand, as well as prices for T-shirts, show caps, show buttons, and other club and show memorabilia sold at our souvenir stand are also very reasonable.
+Prices for food and drinks at our concession stands, as well as prices for T-shirts, show caps, show buttons, and other club and show memorabilia sold at our souvenir stand are very reasonable.
 Revenues raised from our gate admission, concession stand, and souvenir stand are used to cover the costs of putting on our shows.
 Any leftover funds are used to make improvements to our show grounds.
-We deliberately try to keep our prices a low as possible to avoid appearing to be too commercial.
+We try to keep our prices as low as possible to avoid being too commercial.

 Outstanding Draft Horse Demonstrations